ydalosa/sylvain69780.github.io/_posts/2021-06-05-dihedral-angle-and-the-spider-slider-puzzle.md

 This video of Philippe Cichon shows how to mount and unmout it (in French)
 [Le Scorpius on Youtube](https://www.youtube.com/watch?time_continue=13&v=2orJ6rTSx2s&feature=emb_logo)

+## About The Puzzling World of Polyhedral Dissections

+With Philippe Cichon's blog, I discovered a puzzling book available online for free !

+The Stewart Coffin's book **The Puzzling World of Polyhedral Dissections** has been made available on the Internet by [John Rausch](https://www.puzzle-place.com/wiki/John_Rausch)

+>The Puzzling World of Polyhedral Dissections was obviously not written by Stewart to get rich.
+Anyone who produces such works does it as a labor of love for a subject that is very dear to them.
+As puzzle collectors, we owe Stewart a huge debt of gratitude for sharing with us his knowledge about the mathematics, aesthetics and philosophy of geometric puzzles.
+If you enjoy it as much as I do, drop Stewart a line and thank him for his unselfish gesture.

+>So, during a recent visit with Stewart, I asked him what he thought about publishing it on the Internet.
+I hope you are as happy as I am that he said, "go for it!"

+>John Rausch
+>Oregonia, Ohio 1998

 ## How it looks after modeling it with Shadertoy